R-Schorr/Senior-Design-Project/README.md

 # Senior-Design-Project
 Code of Demonstrator
 Python Code for Senior Design Project
+Iowa State University
-Aerospace Engineering Class 462
+Aerospace Engineering 462

 The purpose of this code is to control our demonstrator with an Xbox One controller using Evdev on a raspberry pi zero we remapped the coordinates of the Xbox controller to what believe is the exact center (or at least close enough)